CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![The Execute button is highlighted in the SSMS toolbar.](media/sad4.jpg "SSMS Toolbar")

-### Task 3: Review the already created Azure-SSIS integration runtime in SQL MI
+### Task 3: Review the already created Azure-SSIS integration runtime.

 1. Navigate to the Azure portal, search and select **data factories** from the Azure search bar.